Mcfarlanejo/circuit-simulator/README.md

   ![image](https://github.com/Mcfarlanejo/circuit-simulator/assets/64822697/2aac9703-3126-4590-9a86-3d6eee128d54)

 This is what our circuit simulator application now looks like.
 The fundamentals of connecting wires, operating a multimeter device, switch functionality and environment have all been implemented to create the start of a realistic setting where people can learn to connect electrical circuits before handling them in real-world situations.

+We hope in the future to implement scenarios consisting of specific combinaitons of components to test the user on their knowledge, as well as a feature where the user could create their own scenarios.